rpsalmon/helllo_world/README.md

 Course 1 of IBM Data Science in the books - very introductory\
 Revisit 12 beginner python projects and some Pandas work\
 Azure essentials to close out the day\
 How do branches work?
-I created a branch for approval of a change to the code, the code was reviewed with a comment and adjustments made...branch merged (but not deleted)\
+I created a branch for approval of a change to the code, the code was reviewed with a comment and adjustments made...branch merged (but not deleted)
+#### 12/20 SaedSayad.com/data-mining-map.htm
+This is fundamental stuff...but its great to read it in those terms and how to write/speak about these concepts\
+The Azure side of cloud computing\

+Not much code lately :\ soon...